doriordan/skuber/docs/GUIDE.md

 The other standard Skuber API methods (`update`, `delete` etc.) can also be used with this type.
 (Note: the corresponding *list type* will be supported shortly)

+***Ingress***

 An ingress controller manages handling of HTTP requests from an ingress point on the Kubernetes cluster, proxying then to target services according to a user-specified set of routing rules.
 The rules are specified in a standard format, although different ingress controllers can utilize different underlying mechanisms to control ingress (e.g. an nginx proxy, or by configuring a hardware or cloud load balancer).

 The `NginxIngress` example illustrates creation and testing of an ingress, using an nginx-based ingress controller from the Kubenretes contrib project.

 ***ReplicaSet***

-ReplicaSet is the expected long-term successor of ReplicaionController in the Kubernetes project.
+ReplicaSet is the expected long-term successor of ReplicationController in the Kubernetes project.
 It is currently different only in supporting both equality and set based label selectors (ReplicationController only support equality-based ones).

 The `NginxIngress` example uses a ReplicaSet to manage the ingress controller.

 ### Other API groups

-Along with the core and extensions groups, more recent Kubernetes kinds tend to be defined in other groups.
+Aside from the `core` and `extensions` groups, more recent Kubernetes kinds tend to be defined in other, more targetted API groups.
 Currently skuber supports the following subpackages, each mapping to a different Kubernetes API group:

 ***apps***